ben-spector-cc/lesson-template/README.md

 ![](_img/use-this-template.png)

-Then, create the new repository using the following naming convention: `course-name-lesson-name`.
-For example: `javascript-loops`:
+Then, create the new repository using the following naming convention: `course-name-module-name`.
+For example: `learn-javascript-loops`:

 ## Working on a Content Item